rushidaoyhs/HumanoidStandup-v1-rl/README.md

 Looking at zdx3578's [solution](https://gym.openai.com/evaluations/eval_w6uskkQOTxG3G0o3pT8q6w).
 This reward function helps.
 It increases when the robot stands up.

 ## Actor-Critic
+	The actor critic algorithm uses Bolzman machine, and only works for discrete action space.
+For multi-dimensional continuous action space, I believe you can do some Gaussian algorithms.
+For example, maintain a distribution function $\pi(s, a)$ in such a way that the mean and variance depend on (s, a).

 ## Natural Actor-Critic